-This Easy Cornbread Dressing recipe, or stuffing if you prefer, is a must for a family’s Thanksgiving holiday table.
-At our house it would not be Thanksgiving without it.
+This Easy Cornbread Dressing recipe, or stuffing if you prefer, is a must for a family’s Thanksgiving dinner table.
+At our house, it would not be Thanksgiving without it.
 Hopefully, it will become your favorite too.

 Cornbread Dressing – A Favorite Thanksgiving Side Dish

-Thanksgiving would not be Thanksgiving if there were no cornbread dressing on our holiday table alongside the turkey, green bean casserole, sweet potato casserole, mashed potatoes, cranberry fluff, or cranberry sauce.
+Thanksgiving would not be Thanksgiving if there were no cornbread dressing on our holiday table alongside the turkey, green bean casserole, sweet potato casserole, mashed potatoes, cranberry fluff, or cranberry sauce, or if you prefer Instant Pot Cranberry Sauce.

 When I was a kid the food I looked forward to the most at Thanksgiving was the cornbread dressing.
 The only time we had it was at Thanksgiving.
 So it became extra special.

 It was one of the few times of year that the entire family was together around one table.
-My Dad had time off work and did the cooking, which was another reason to look forward to Thanksgiving because he was an outstanding cook.
+My Dad had time off work and did the cooking, which was another reason to look forward to Thanksgiving time because he was an outstanding cook.
+This is my favorite recipe because it was my Dad’s recipe that he served for our family Thanksgiving dinners.

-However, if you want to make the cornbread dressing / stuffing from scratch, just substitute my Easy Homemade Buttermilk Cornbread for the prepackaged cornbread stuffing mix and let the cornbread dry out for at least 24 hours.
+However, if you want to make the cornbread dressing/stuffing from scratch, just substitute my Easy Homemade Buttermilk Cornbread recipe for the prepackaged cornbread stuffing mix and let the cornbread dry out for at least 24 hours.
+Some people like to combine white bread crumbs with the crumbled cornbread

 For me, the deciding factor about whether to use cornbread or cornbread stuffing mix is the amount of time I have before I have to serve it.
 If I have two days available before Thanksgiving to prepare for the holiday dinner, then I will make cornbread.
 However, if I’m working up until Thanksgiving, then I will use the cornbread stuffing mix instead of making cornbread.